ghj-bit/skills-evolve-orchrstra/README.md

   multi-turn Uno harness flow are both recorded in every `summary.json`.
 - **OpenAI-compatible deployment.** The local policy and worker pool can be served by vLLM, LiteLLM, or any compatible `/v1/chat/completions` gateway.
+## News

+The model code is now open source.
+If you have any questions, please feel free to raise an issue, and we will correct them promptly.

 ## Experimental Snapshot